aeyobd/dwarfs/thesis/results.md

 This result implies that Scl's extended profile cannot be reproduced by Galactic tides operating on an initially exponential profile.
 The weak effect of tides suggests that the outer profile of Sculptor is innate, and not the result of tidal evolution.
 We check this assertion by choosing a different initial stellar profile which matches the observed profile and assessing how it evolves on the \smallperi{} orbit.
 We show in @fig:scl_smallperi_plummer_i_f that a Plummer profile (instead of an exponential) provides an adequate fit to Scl's observed profile.
 The Plummer model loses more stellar mass and forms more luminous tidal tails.
 Observations reaching surface densities $\sim10$ times fainter than our data could reveal a stream in this case.
 Nevertheless, over the radial extent probed by our data, the stellar profile remains nearly unchanged by tidal evolution.

-The Jacobi and break radii further support the conclusion that tidal effects should not be apparent in the observed stellar component.
-As calculated for this model (see [@tbl:scl_sim_results; @tbl:scl_sim_stars_results]), the break and Jacobi radii both fall outside of $\sim 100$ arcminutes for either stellar component.
-Indeed, the stellar component only begins to deviate from an exponential profile around this break radius ([@fig:scl_smallperi_i_f; @fig:scl_smallperi_plummer_i_f]).
-Since no orbits of Scl produce significantly smaller break or Jacobi radii,  it is unlikely tha any orbit would produce an observable density excess.
+The Jacobi and break radii further support the conclusion that tidal effects should not be apparent.
+As calculated for this model (see [@tbl:scl_sim_results; @tbl:scl_sim_stars_results]), the break and Jacobi radii both fall outside $\gtrsim 100$ arcminutes, beyond the reach of our data.
+Indeed, the stellar component only begins to deviate from an exponential profile around the break radius ([@fig:scl_smallperi_i_f; @fig:scl_smallperi_plummer_i_f]).
+Since no orbits of Scl produce significantly smaller break or Jacobi radii,  it is unlikely that any orbit would produce an observable density excess.

 @tbl:scl_sim_stars_results quantifies the evolution of stellar properties.
 The stellar velocity dispersion decreases by only $\sim1\,\kms$ and the half-light radius expands by $\sim 10\%$.
 This is consistent with adiabatic expansion due to the reduction of the total mass [e.g., @stucker+2023].
-In addition, the break and Jacobi radii are $\gtrsim 100$ arcminutes on the sky—tidal signatures would be beyond the reach of our data.
 Altogether, Galactic tides negligibly impact Scl's stellar component.

 ![Sculptor initial and final density profiles](figures/scl_smallperi_i_f.pdf){#fig:scl_smallperi_i_f}

 Figure: The tidal effects on Scl's stellar component, for the \smallperi{} orbit with the fiducial halo and exponential stars with $R_s=0.10\,\kpc$. **Top:** the initial (left) and final (right) 2D projected density of stars on the sky.
-The solid circle marks $6R_h$, the dotted circle the break radius, and the blue arrow the orbital direction. **Bottom:** The initial (dotted) and final (solid) stellar density profiles as compared to the observed stellar density profile.
+The solid circle marks $6R_h$, the dotted circle the break radius, and the blue arrow the orbital direction. **Bottom:** The initial (dotted) and final (solid) stellar density profiles as compared to the observed stellar density profile (black points).
 Arrows mark the half-light ($R_h$), break, and Jacobi radii ([@eq:r_break; @eq:r_jacobi]) .